Published on: Sep 14, 2015

 Because of its transparency, the staircase seems to float, blocking neither light nor view.
 And in many ways, it becomes, with its lightness and transparency, an ethereal, contemporary sculpture.
 If natural light available from only two sides, glass stairs are a perfect way to illuminate the interiors of older row houses in historic neighborhoods.

-Glass Floors are often used in conjunction with glass stairs and mostly on upper floors of a house were we seek to bring more light under it.
-It makes most sense to use these under a sky lit roof.
+Glass Floors are often used in conjunction with glass stairs and mostly on the upper floors of a house where we seek to bring more light under it.
+It makes the most sense to use these under a skylit roof.